grrrwaaa/courses/film6246/perception.md

 **Uncanny content**

+> VR is an immersive medium.
+It creates the sensation of being entirely transported into a virtual (or real, but digitally reproduced) three-dimensional world, and it can provide a far more visceral experience than screen-based media.
+Enabling the mind’s continual suspension of disbelief requires particular attention to detail...  - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 The closer we get to experiences we have every day (e.g. walking), the higher the risk of creating perceptual cues that do not match reality.
 This may be related to the *uncanny valley*.
 More abstract worlds are less likely to cause such conflicts; non-photorealistic environments in many ways have advantages.

 Characters not looking at you / not responding to you properly can be particularly disturbing.